Post Intelligence says it can make your tweets better

 I’m not speaking hypothetically here.
 There have definitely been days where I’ve thought, Shoot, it’s been way too long since I’ve posted on Instagram or Twitter — and then completely failed to post anyway because I had nothing to say.
 Maybe I would’ve done better if I’d used Post Intelligence.

-I’ve seen plenty of other social media dashboards and assistants, but Post Intelligence’s assistant, which it calls PI, offers the most direct advice that I’ve seen.
+I’ve seen plenty of other social media dashboards and assistants, but Post Intelligence’s assistant, which it calls Pi, offers the most direct advice that I’ve seen.
 After you connect your Twitter account or Facebook page, it creates a stream of links that you could consider posting.
 (Today, its first few suggestions for me were about Batman and Trump, which sounds about right.)

-Once you’ve drafted a post, PI will predict how well your post will do, and it might suggest what time to schedule it for.
+Once you’ve drafted a post, Pi will predict how well your post will do, and it might suggest what time to schedule it.
 It also offers analytics to see how a post did, and there’s even a marketplace to make money through sponsored posts.

 Post Intelligence co-founder and CEO Bindu Reddy told me the product examines engagement data from Facebook and Twitter.
 Then it uses artificial intelligence to surface the topics that will do well with your followers, and to predict the performance of a post based on things like topic, length, sentiment and keywords.